isomerpages/moe-methodistgirlssch/_secondary-academic/Aesthetics/Aesthetics.md

 third_nav_title: Aesthetics
 variant: tiptap
 ---
-<h3>Vision</h3><p>The Aesthetics in MGS aims to help our students to learn in, about and through the arts, enabling them to transform human experience into artistic expression, how to make sense of their own creative expression and that of others.
-Through a spectrum of programmes, students have the opportunity to develop personality traits such as creativity, expressivity, as well as self-management skills.</p>
+<h3>Vision</h3>
+<p>The Aesthetics in MGS - Visual Arts, Food and Consumer Education and Music,&nbsp;
+aims to nurture our students to learn in, about and through the arts by enabling deep learning experiences where competencies in Communication, Creativity and Collaboration play pivotal roles.&nbsp; Students develop emerging 21st Century Competencies with communication skills in designing for the audience and creating impact, creativity in pursuing and expressing novel ideas and solutions with their artistic expressions and by working interdependently with others as leaders and team players.
+Our subject disciplines and curriculum design collectively shape values and knowledge for students to learn purposefully and serve others in meaningful ways.</p>